Germany agrees easing of COVID-19 curbs, more testing and vaccinations

 If the metric rises above 100 on three consecutive days, the emergency brake will take effect and restrictions revert to those in force before March 8.

 Later stages will see restaurant terraces open, and museums, theatres and cinemas reopening for people who can present a recent negative test result.
-Finally, open air events with up 50 people will be allowed, and contact sport inside.
+Finally, open-air events with up to 50 people will be allowed, and contact sports inside.

-From March 8, the government will pay for all asymptomatic citizens to have a quick coronavirus test at least once a week.
-Merkel and the state leaders will discuss further steps on March 22.
+From March 8 the government will pay for all asymptomatic citizens to have a quick coronavirus test at least once a week.
+Merkel and state leaders will discuss further steps on March 22.

-Widely praised last year for relative success in containing the first wave of the coronavirus, Merkel has seen support for her Christian Democrats fall to 34%, its lowest in a year, according to a Forsa opinion poll conducted for RTL/ntv television.
+Widely praised last year for relative success in containing the first wave of the pandemic, Merkel has seen support for her Christian Democrats fall to 34%, its lowest in a year, a Forsa opinion poll conducted for RTL/ntv television showed.

 Two regional elections are due this month and a national election in September, when Merkel is due to step down.

-Health Minister Jens Spahn said the vaccine campaign should be speeded up within days, assuming approval is granted for over-65s to get the AstraZeneca/Oxford shot.
-Evidence is mounting of its efficacy from Britain, where more than 30% have already received their first shot.
+Health Minister Jens Spahn said the vaccine campaign should be accelerated within days, assuming approval is granted for over-65s to get the AstraZeneca/Oxford shot.
+Evidence of its efficacy is mounting from Britain, where more than 30% have already received their first shot.

-“It was a difficult year for us all, and I understand that after four, five months of lockdown... everybody has high expectations,” he told German television.

 (Interactive graphic tracking global spread of coronavirus: here)

-Reporting by Emma Thomasson and Paul Carrel; Editing by John Stonestreet and Rosalba O’Brien
+Reporting by Emma Thomasson and Paul Carrel; Editing by John Stonestreet, Rosalba O’Brien and Gareth Jones

 Our Standards: The Thomson Reuters Trust Principles.